PearsonEducation/Eidetic/README.md

 Eidetic : { "CreateSnapshot" : { "Interval" : "day", "Retain" : "5",  "RunAt" : "09:30:00"}, "SyncSnapshot" : { "Retain" : "3" } }
 ```

 A sample http post using curl showcasing the correct syntax follows.
-The required parameters in the http post are accountid, region, and volumes (which is a comma separated list of volids).
+The required parameters in the http post are accountid, region, and volumes (which is a comma separated list of vol_ids).
 AWS accountid will be written to logs if the value is unknown or easily accessible.
 In application.properties, the port has been changed to 8080 for this example.

 `curl --data "accountid=912399967890&region=US_EAST_1&volumes=vol-9c314473,vol-9131447e,vol-6f314480,vol-0f3144e0" 127.0.0.1:8080/api/syncsnapshot`